yt-dlp/yt-dlp/README.md

                                      (Alias: --write-automatic-subs)
     --no-write-auto-subs             Do not write auto-generated subtitles
                                      (default) (Alias: --no-write-automatic-subs)
+    --list-subs                      List available subtitles of each video.
+                                     Simulate unless --no-simulate is used
-    --list-subs                      List all available subtitles for the video --sub-format FORMAT              Subtitle format, accepts formats
+    --sub-format FORMAT              Subtitle format, accepts formats
                                      preference, for example: "srt" or
                                      "ass/srt/best"